On Your Bike is a feel-good family cycle ride along Sonning Common’s leafy lanes

 - The event is funded entirely through donations, sponsorship and volunteer support.

-- The event is organised and staged by a sub-group of the PTA.
+- The event is organised and staged by a sub-group of the PTA and volunteers within the community.

 - The route ideally starts and finishes at school and uses quiet roads avoiding busy routes and junctions.
 It is fully marked and marshalled on all key junctions.
 It is pre-checked by local police.
 Route options offer a simpler, shorter route for younger cyclists and a longer more challenging option for those more experienced.
 Ideally routes interconnect.
 If possible, a supervised playground cycle enables those on stabilisers to practise safely.